shrutiyer/focs-assignments/day5/README.md

 ;;   it is read as though it were quoted already.
 ```

 You should modify the code above to call the calculator / evaluator you wrote for the previous homework rather than `mini-eval`.
-(Alternately, you can modify the deinition of `mini-eval` to do what your calculator/evaluator does.)
+(Alternately, you can modify the definition of `mini-eval` to do what your calculator/evaluator does.)
 This will turn your one-shot calculation / evaluation program into a REPL.
-Note that you will have to modify your REPL to account for the environment -- the `lookup-list` -- that your latest version of `evaluate` expects.
+Note that you will have to modify your REPL to account for the environment – the `lookup-list` – that your latest version of `evaluate` expects.

 Running your REPL should now look something like the following.
 In this transcript, everything that follows a `mini-eval>> ` is typed by the user; everything else is printed by your program.
 Also note the absence of quotes.

 ``` scheme
 (run-repl)